watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 33: 2017-Feb-03
+**Today's Progress** Another couple of hours on [Slack Jazzbot](https://github.com/watty62/jazzbot) Fixed the broken function - it wasn't in the function.
+It was in the if....elif sectin which calls them.
+As I had re-ordered the options I had created a 2nd if instead of an elif!
+Created a second wildcard search for album titles.
+Tested the whole bot hard.
+Seems quite robust.
+Added five more albums to my mp3 library.
+Re-ran the functions to create lists and the SQLite database.
+Tested that these appear in the bot.

+**Thoughts** One third of the way through the #100daysofcode programme already!

 ### Day 32: 2017-Feb-03
 **Today's Progress** Another successful session on [Slack Jazzbot](https://github.com/watty62/jazzbot) I now have a wildcard search working on the musicians names.
 Yesterday I discovered an error in my Database where the original script had been writing a newline character at the end of album titles.
 I coded around it.
 Today I fixed that in the original script - re-populating the database - and removed the code-around.
 Broke two functions.
 More work tomorrow to fix that.